Cabinteely Park - 10th December 2017.

 Redwing, Cabinteely Park, 10th December 2017 (picture: Rachel Hynes)

 We were now on the final leg heading back up the hill towards the park entrance.
 Some thrushes were feeding on the grass close to the cover of hedges.
 As well as the resident Mistle and Song Thrushes there were Redwings in their midst, a winter visitor from Iceland and Scandinavia.
-We were treated to great views of these attractive birds with their red flanks and underwing, and creamy white supercilium showing.
-It was now getting on for half-past noon and time to withdraw to the park's Bramble Cafe for coffee, while on the way a flock of Goldfinch flew overhead, the final birds of a great morning's birding.
+We were treated to great views of these attractive birds with their red flanks and underwing, and creamy white supercilium.
+It was now getting on for half-past noon and time to withdraw to the park's Bramble Cafe for coffee.
+As we made our way there a flock of Goldfinch flew overhead, the final birds of our great morning's birding.

 Some More Pictures